And the best way to make sure you're picking a profitable idea is to look at some trends and statistics.

 - The Goods.
 Vox's retail-centric blog covers topics ranging from stock market news to eCommerce statistics and more.
 Though it's not exclusively focused on eCommerce, Vox offers a unique take on the retail industry and consumer intent.
 If you're looking to understand why your buyers act a certain way or get tips on psychological pricing, The Goods is a valuable resource.

 - Retail Dive.
 If you're looking for a news source that's specifically dedicated to eCommerce, Retail Dive is a great option.
 They cover many important topics including eCommerce payment gateway and eCommerce fulfillment.
 They're only in fifth place since they tend to focus more on news from major retailers than the larger eCommerce industry.

 The eCommerce industry saw unprecedented growth in 2020 with a global increase of about 20% over 2019.
 In the U.S. alone, more than 16% of all retail sales happened online.
 It’s a 45% increase over the previous year that can be attributed to a few factors.

 First, the convenience of online shopping and an increased reliance on mobile devices has continued to have a major impact on retail sales.
 Second, the COVID-19 pandemic led to more people staying home, increasing the need for products and services being delivered.
 Lastly, access to the internet has grown in several important countries, increasing the total market size.
 It may be the perfect time to learn how to start a subscription box business to expand the market for your products.

-2020 was a banner year for eCommerce and established some new norms that have changed the future of eCommerce.
+Recent years have been banner years for eCommerce and established some new norms that have changed the future of eCommerce.

 - Emerging markets.
-In 2020, markets like India, China, Brazil, Russia, and South Africa saw stronger growth than the U.S. This trend is expected to continue and an estimated 3 billion buyers will have access to the internet in the next two years. eCommerce businesses that include these markets in their eCommerce business plan are likely to see strong growth in the next decade, which is already being seen by the best direct to consumer brands.
+Recently, markets like India, China, Brazil, Russia, and South Africa saw stronger growth than the U.S. This trend is expected to continue and an estimated 3 billion buyers will have access to the internet in the next two years. eCommerce businesses that include these markets in their eCommerce business plan are likely to see strong growth in the next decade, which is already being seen by the best direct to consumer brands.